Strategies for managing MRO

 “The chance of this is even higher in the MRO category, as maverick spend is a well-known problem.
 As soon as people go online and select the cheapest option that isn’t from a trusted supplier, they open themselves to a risk that can’t be underestimated.
 A faulty part could cause extensive damage and downtime: in the worst case, it might even injure an employee.
 It just isn’t worth that risk for the sake of saving a few pounds.”

-By moving on to a VMI system with a supplier that they know and trust, organisations can be sure that all the products they receive are genuine – thus avoiding counterfeit goods as well as the damage and downtime that they can cause.
+By moving on to a VMI system with a supplier that they know and trust, organisations can be sure that all the products they receive are genuine.
+Procurement managers can be sure of compliance, while contract managers can avoid penalties and protect their company’s reputation.

-A final advantage of VMI and the other strategies for MRO is that they deepen the relationship between businesses and their suppliers.
+Sharing best practice A final advantage of VMI and the other MRO strategies is that they deepen the relationship between facilities management firms and their suppliers.

 Suppliers have knowledge of what other companies are doing and can share that best practice with you

 So, as well as identifying areas of the MRO procurement process that your organisation could outsource, keep in regular dialogue with your trusted suppliers and involve them in your strategy.
-Also be sure to challenge suppliers to provide solutions and thought leadership that will help your organisation, now and in the future.
+Also be sure to challenge suppliers to provide solutions and thought leadership that will help you to better manage the facilities you are responsible for, now and in the future.

 For more MRO insight, click here